 Global tech leader and in-demand public speaker Margaret Dawson says mentoring is everyone’s job, especially those who’ve ‘made it.’

 Margaret Dawson is known for attacking life at top speed with her hair on fire.
-The sought-after public speaker, coach and mentor is a vocal advocate for advancing women in tech.
+Vice President and Chief Digital Officer for Red Hat, she’s also a sought-after public speaker, coach and mentor and a vocal advocate for advancing women in tech.
 She challenges everyone to seek personal growth and equality in their workplace.
 We spoke about how women and men need to commit to supporting each other to progress their careers.

 Alyson: What’s your theory of ‘intentional support’ in mentoring and coaching, and how is it different than “giving it a try?”